collapsed-stacks/startups/questions/3488/any-one-step-online-company-incorporation-service.md

 - posted by: [Okyasoft](https://stackexchange.com/users/294248/okyasoft) on 2015-02-23
 - score: 2

-<p>Opening a bank account in US is a separate process and has other additional requirements thus it is typically not included.
-May be it is better if you can try and work with a local law firm in Hong Kong that has experience in it.</p>
+Opening a bank account in US is a separate process and has other additional requirements thus it is typically not included.
+May be it is better if you can try and work with a local law firm in Hong Kong that has experience in it.